bpbpublications/Platform-Engineering-and-Security/README.md

-# Platform Engineering Secure Software Delivery Platform
+# Platform Engineering and Security
-Platform Engineering, Secure Software Delivery Platform, by BPB Publications
+Platform Engineering and Security, by BPB Publications